adan-ayaz-stan/adan-ayaz-stan/README.md

 ## Sup homie!
-Ma name, as you can see, is on the top left corner.
+Ma name, as you can see, is on the middle left side.

 I'm a front end heavy full stack developer.
 My tech stack includes HTML, CSS, JavaScript, TypeScript, and Python as far as languages are concerned.